Rambhadracharya: Institutes for the disabled

 On 23 August 1996 Rambhadracharya established the Tulsi School for the Blind in Chitrakoot, Uttar Pradesh.
 He founded the Jagadguru Rambhadracharya Handicapped University, an institution of higher learning solely for disabled students, on 27 September 2001 in Chitrakoot.
 This is the first university in the world exclusively for those with disabilities.
 The university was created by an ordinance of the Uttar Pradesh Government, which was later passed as Uttar Pradesh State Act 32 (2001) by the Uttar Pradesh legislature.
 The act appointed Swami Rambhadracharya as the lifelong chancellor of the university.
 The university offers graduate, post-graduate, and doctorate degrees in various subjects, including Sanskrit, Hindi, English, Sociology, Psychology, Music, Drawing and Painting, Fine Arts, Special Education, Education, History, Culture and Archeology, Computer and Information Sciences, Vocational Education, Law, Economics, and Prosthetics and Orthotics.
 The university plans to start offering courses in Ayurveda and Medical Sciences from 2013.
 Admissions are restricted to the four types of disabled students—visually impaired, hearing impaired, mobility impaired, and mentally impaired—as defined by the Disability Act (1995) of the Government of India.
 According to the Government of Uttar Pradesh, the university is among the chief educational institutes for Information Technology and Electronics in the state.

 Rambhadracharya also founded an organisation called Jagadguru Rambhadracharya Viklang Seva Sangh, headquartered in Satna, Madhya Pradesh.
 Its goal is to create community awareness and initiate child development programmes in rural India.
 Its primary objective is to supplement the education programmes of Jagadguru Rambhadracharya Handicapped University by helping disabled children get a good education.
 Aid is generally given in the form of facilities which enable easier access to education.
 Rambhadracharya also runs a hundred-bed hospital in Gujarat.

 Critical edition of Ramcharitmanas

 The Ramcharitmanas was composed by Tulsidas in the late sixteenth century.
-It has been extremely popular in northern India over the last four hundred years, and is often referred to as the "Bible of northern India" by Western Indologists.
+It has been extremely popular in northern India over the last four hundred years, and is often referred to as the "Bhagvad gita of northern India" by Western Indologists.
 Rambhadracharya produced a critical edition of the Ramcharitmanas, which was published as the Tulsi Peeth edition.
 Apart from the original text, for which Rambhadracharya has relied extensively on older manuscripts, there were differences in spelling, grammar, and prosodic conventions between the Tulsi Peeth edition and contemporary editions of the Ramcharitmanas.

 In November 2009, Rambhadracharya was accused of tampering with the epic, but the dispute died down after Rambhadracharya expressed his regret for any annoyance or pain caused by the publication.
 A writ petition was also filed against him but it was dismissed.
 This edition was published in 2005 by Shri Tulsi Peeth Seva Nyas.